Pulkito4/Chat-Room-App/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/chatroom-app.git`
+1. Clone the repository: `git clone https://github.com/Pulkito4/Chat-Room-App.git`
-2. Navigate to the project directory: `cd chatroom-app`
+2. Navigate to the project directory: `cd Chat-Room-App`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. Open the application in your web browser at `http://localhost:5173` or whatever server is available.